5 Tips For Fishing Without Bait

 Take Advantage of the Many Hiding Holes in the Stream

 Leave the pipes at the bottom of the water for a very long time.
-And if the stream has numerous hiding spots, the chances are that the fishes can run into the pipe to hide when they feel threatened.
-After a few hours, you can stroll into the stream, reach for the pipe, and close both ends using your hands before removing it.
+And if the stream has numerous hiding spots, the chances are that the fish can run into the pipe to hide when they feel threatened.

 The more channels you create in the water, the higher the likelihood of catching more fish.
 You can even place one end of the pipes near their hiding places to increase your chance of catching something.